Quiet beach and luxury resorts on Grace Bay

 South Caicos

 Until recently, the quiet island of South Caicos was devoid of any tourism or vacation homes.
-Relatively recent projects, however, have begun to change the aspect of the place.
+Relatively recent projects, however, have begun to change the aspect of the place, with one beachfront hotel offering oceanfront and ocean view suites on the north coast.

 For the most part, the private stand-alone luxury residence market hasn’t yet become established due to the limited infrastructure.